lorisalx/astrololo/src/content/worken/rust_antlr.md

   - Java
   - Compiling
 ---
-# Rust Compiler Project
+## Rust Compiler Project

+The project is available on [GitHub](https://github.com/lorisalx/rust-compiler).

 The goal of this project is to create a translator for a subset of the Rust language, which we will call Mini Rust.
 The objective will be to write a lexical and syntax analyzer using Antlr, then a semantic analyzer, and to translate the Mini Rust code into C language.

-This project is a group project done in Telecom Nancy, french engineering school.

-The project is aviable on [GitHub](https://github.com/lorisalx/rust-compiler).
+I invite you to read the readme of the project for more information.